-At Elite Dental Care, we strive to provide the most natural result for all restorative procedures.
+At Elite Dental Care in Naples, we strive to provide the most natural result for all restorative procedures.
 For this reason we offer composite fillings because they are designed to be natural in appearance.
 Dental restoratives, more commonly known as fillings, can be direct or indirect.
 Direct fillings are fillings placed in a single visit.
 They include silver amalgam, glass ionomers, resin ionomers, and composite (resin) fillings.
 Indirect fillings generally require two or more visits.
 They include inlays and onlays.
 They are used when a tooth has too much damage to support a filling but not enough to necessitate a crown.

 Traditional fillings are most often made of silver amalgam.
 The strength and durability of silver amalgam makes it useful for situations where restored teeth must withstand extreme forces that result from chewing, typically in the back of the mouth.